Special Relativity -- Applications to astronomy and the accelerator physics: A Critical Survey of Present Approaches to Special Relativity

+To measure the one-way speed of light, one must first synchronize an infinite set of clocks distributed across space to enable time measurements.
+However, an inherent circularity arises when clocks are synchronized under the assumption that the one-way speed of light is $c$.
+If the synchronization process is based on this assumption, then any measurement using these clocks will necessarily yield $c$, as the measurement framework has been defined accordingly.

-Therefore, it can be said that the value of the one-way speed of light is just a matter of convention without physical meaning.
-In contrast to this, the two-way speed of light, directly measurable along a round-trip, has physical meaning, because round-trip experiments rely upon the observation of simultaneity or non-simultaneity of events at a single point in space and not depends on clock synchronization convention.
-All well known methods to measure the speed of light are, indeed, round-trip measurements.
-The cardinal example is given by the Michelson-Morley experiment: this experiment uses, indeed, an interferometer where light beams are compared in a two-way fashion.
+Thus, the one-way speed of light is a matter of convention rather than a physical quantity with empirical meaning.
+In contrast, the two-way (or round-trip) speed of light has physical significance because it is directly measurable without reliance on clock synchronization.
+Round-trip experiments involve observing simultaneity (or lack thereof) at a single spatial location, making them independent of any synchronization convention.
+All well-established methods for measuring the speed of light are, in fact, round-trip measurements.
+A prime example is the Michelson-Morley experiment, which employs an interferometer to compare light beams in a two-way manner.